carlpersson1/ID2223_Project/README.md

 # ID2223 Final Project

 This project deals with the task of predicting the weather in Stockholm.
 It utilizes the OpenMeteo API as the data source and fetches weather data to train and do inference.
-We use PyTorch to implement the model and Hopswork for the feature store.
+We use PyTorch to implement the model and Hopsworks for the feature store.
 For the UI, a HuggingFace Spaces app is created that gives the current weather forecast for the next day.

 # Feature pipeline